Insopitus/TROY/README.md

 Dunno if it's just me, but when i was learning WebGL APIs, I was like "Gosh, do I really need to call these many functions just to draw a cube?
 A wrap function is definitely needed."

-Yes, I know there're quite a few decent open-source javascript 3D libraries, like Three.js and Babylon.js.
+Yes, I know there're quite a few decent open-source javascript 3D libraries out there, like Three.js and Babylon.js.
 What I'm going to do is literally reinventing the wheels.
 But, whatever, I just want to write my own one.
-It's also a good way of learning, after all.
+Pretty sure I'll learn a lot in the progress.

 ## What do I want to achieve?

 Nothing too serious.
 I'm not willing to write a lib as great as Threejs.
 That would take years of hard work.
-I do this just for fun.
-So the job right now is basic - to draw a cube with light and shading with a mouse-controled camera.
+The job right now is basic - to draw a cube with light and shading with a mouse-controled camera.
 New features would be added as I learn more of WebGL and get enough time then.